kardoj/eon/README.md

 ### Usage
 `eon init` creates a new eon directory in the current directory.
 Eon will create a directory called `eondata` which will contain all its files.

-`eon addproject "eon"` - will add a new project identificator eon that can be used for tasks.
+`eon addproject "eon"` - will add a new project identificator eon that can be used for entries.
 Every entry must have a reference to a project.
+A default project named "General" will be created automatically on `eon init`.
+It is also set as an active project.

 ### In the making